foraproject/fora-build/README.md

         /*
             Copies all text and html files into the app directory.
-            You can write as many config.watch() methods as you want.
+            Write as many config.watch() methods as you want, in this example we use only one.
         */
         config.watch(["*.txt", "*.html"], function*(filePath) {
             var dest = filePath.replace(/^src\//, 'app/');